 Get approved to refinance.

 See expert-recommended refinance options and customize them to fit your budget.

 What Is Commercial Real Estate?

 Residential property only includes single-family homes or those with up to four units.
 Usually, only families or individuals lease them.
 But commercial real estate (CRE) is generally for business purposes, including five or more units.

 You can break commercial real estate into five main categories:

-- Multifamily: Essentially, they are residential properties with more than one unit, like duplexes, garden apartments, or assisted living.
+- Multifamily: Essentially, multifamily homes are residential properties with more than one unit, like duplexes, garden apartments or assisted living facilities.

-- Retail: This real estate is designated for businesses that sell goods or services to consumers.
-They’re usually located in places conveniently accessible, with examples being regional malls and strip shopping centers.
+- Retail: This type of real estate is designated for businesses that sell goods or services to consumers.
+They’re usually located in places conveniently accessible, like regional malls and strip shopping centers.

 - Industrial: These properties range in size, like office spaces, and they host industrial operations, such as heavy manufacturing or light assembly.

-Commercial office properties face further classification, broken into three gradings:
+Commercial office properties face further classification and are broken into three class gradings: